rchavarria/rchavarria.github.com/_posts/2020-10-20-your-money-your-life.markdown

 **Pregunta 1: ¿He recibido realización, satisfacción y valor en proporción a la energía vital gastada?**

-QUESTION 1: DID I RECEIVE FULFILLMENT, SATISFACTION, AND VALUE IN PROPORTION TO LIFE ENERGY SPENT?

-If you received so much fulfillment from this expenditure of life energy that you’d even like to increase spending in this subcategory, place a + (or an up arrow) in the first box.
-If you received little or no fulfillment from it, put a – (or a down arrow) in that box.
-If the expense feels OK just as it is, mark the box with a 0.
-Asi evalua cada categoria
-Cheap Thrills and Deep Thrills

-Cheap thrills are like that little feeling you get when you buy something.
-Deeper thrills come when you’ve achieved a dream bigger than your ego’s aspirations.
-Developing an Internal Yardstick for Fulfillment Enough—the Deepest Thrill
-Your internal yardstick dismisses superficial desires—to Financial Integrity
-You learn to make your financial choices independent of what advertising You learn to make your financial choices independent of what advertising and industry have decided would be good for their business.
+¿Cómo evaluar cada categoría?
+Si te has sentido tan realizado con el gasto que te gustaría incluso aumentar el gasto en esta subcategoría, pon un `+` (o una flecha ascendente) en la primera caja.
+Si no te sentiste muy realizado, pon un `-`.
+Si sientes que el gasto está más o menos bien cómo está, pon un `0`

+*Emociones baratas* (cheap thrills): son aquellos pequeños sentimientos que tienes simplemente por el hecho de comprar algo

+*Emociones profundas* (deep thrills): son aquellas que se obtienen al conseguir realizar un sueño mayor que las aspiraciones de tu ego

+En este momento, irás desarrollando una vara de medir interna relacionada con la realización que sientes.
+Saber dónde está tu punto donde ya tienes suficiente es una de las emociones más profundas que podemos tener

+Gracias a esta pregunta, aprenderás a hacer tus elecciones financieras independientemente de lo que los anuncios y la industria decidan que es bueno para sus negocios

 QUESTION 2: IS THIS EXPENDITURE OF LIFE ENERGY IN ALIGNMENT WITH MY VALUES AND LIFE PURPOSE?

 As you did with the first question, ask of each spending subcategory, “Was this expenditure of life energy in alignment with my values and my life purpose?” put a + (or an up arrow) in the second box in that row.
-If it’s a no, just put a – (or Part One: What Are Values? financial choices against question 2
+If it’s a no, just put a – (or

+Part One: What Are Values?

+financial choices against question 2

 Values are like an ethical DNA, made up of our sense of right and wrong, that structures our choices.

 Our behavior is a concrete representation of our values.

 How we spend our time and money speaks volumes about who we are and what we stand for.

 Part Two: What Is Purpose?

 Purpose is the overarching goal that embodies our values and our dreams.

 Purpose implies direction and time—you do something now to have something later that you value.

 It is a chosen dedication of your life energy to something you believe is more important than your individual little existence.

 “Life purpose,”

 It is a chosen dedication of your life energy to something you believe is more important than your individual little existence.

 How Do We Find Our Purpose?

 three directions

 passion,

-What’s the work you would do even if you weren’t paid to do it? pain,
+What’s the work you would do even if you weren’t paid to do it?

+pain,

-Is there an aspect of suffering in the world that calls you to action? opportunities that arise daily
+Is there an aspect of suffering in the world that calls you to action?

+opportunities that arise daily

 Measuring Our Movement Toward Purpose

 Remember that asking the question “Is this expenditure in alignment with my purpose?” will help you connect with your sense of purpose.

 FIGURE 4-1 Purpose in Life Test

 QUESTION 3: HOW MIGHT THIS EXPENDITURE CHANGE IF I DIDN’T HAVE TO WORK FOR MONEY?

 mark a – (or down arrow) if you think this expense would decrease, a + (or up arrow) if it would increase, or a 0 if it would probably remain unchanged.
 Marcs co.o en las otras prehyntgas